mechfish/world_phone/README.txt

 Current Maintainer: Michael F. Booth (aka mechfish) <mike@literate-devices.com>

 World Phone module implements a CCK field for entering international phone numbers with country codes.
-The user may select country codes from a dropdown list of countries, or type them into a text box.
+Administrators may add one or more phone number fields to any node type.
+When entering phone numbers, a site's users may select country codes from a dropdown list of countries, or include them with the typed number itself by prefixing it with a "+" sign.

 When displayed, numbers can be shown with or without their country codes.
-There is also a setting for suppressing the country code if it matches the site's default country code.
-(So that, e.g., a site based in the UK can display country codes for any non-UK phone number.)
+The module can also suppress the display of a country code if it matches the default country code for the site.
+(So that, for example, a site based in the UK can be configured to display country codes only for non-UK phone numbers.)

-This module includes basic support for every country code defined in ITU-T recommendation E.164 (see the countries/wp_default.inc file for more details).
+This module includes basic support for every country code defined in ITU-T recommendation E.164 (see the country_codes.inc file for more details).

-For phone numbers which are restricted to a single country, you may wish to use the classic Phone CCK module instead.
+For phone numbers which are restricted to a single country, you may wish to use the Phone CCK module instead.

 INSTALLATION